-Bringing innovation to commercial success in startups or more mature organisations is extremely difficult and frequently fails.
-This is generally not because the innovation couldn’t be built into a product, service, or method but more usually because nobody cared enough to buy it, or it wasn’t financially viable.
+Bringing disruptive innovation to commercial success in startups or more mature organisations is extremely difficult and frequently fails.
+This is generally not because the innovation couldn’t be built into a product, service, or new business but more often because nobody cared enough to buy the product or service, or the business wasn’t viable.

 This presentation will investigate some of the key principles behind Lean Startup (Eric Ries) and Customer Development (Steve Blank).
-It will explain and demonstrate how different Lean Startup with Customer Development is to the traditional way we have built startups and commercialised innovation.
+It will explain and demonstrate how different Lean Startup with Customer Development is to the traditional way we have built startups and commercialised disruptive innovation within organisations.

 Please email or contact us if you would like to arrange for us to give an open seminar to your group or organisation, e.g. a meetup or association, for free and with no obligation.